 Microeconomic Theory: A Heterodox Approach, by Frederic S. Lee, edited by Tae-Hee Jo.
-Forthcoming in December 2017, published by Routledge. [publihser website]
+November 2017, Routledge, ISBN: 9780415247313 (Hardback). [publisher website]

-This book develops a heterodox economic theory that explains the social provisioning process at the micro level.
-In particular, the economy is conceived as a disaggregated interdependent whole.
-Consequently, to theorize about the social provisioning process in terms of a disaggregated, interdependent economy, it is necessary to delineate and explain its constituent parts and their reproduction and recurrence, their integration qua interdependency by non-market and market arrangements and institutions, and how the system works as a whole.
+Microeconomic Theory: A Heterodox Approach develops a heterodox economic theory that explains the economy as the social provisioning process at the micro level.
+Heterodox microeconomics explores the economy with a focus on its constituent parts and their reproduction and recurrence, their integration qua interdependency by non-market and market arrangements and institutions, and how the system works as a whole.

 This book deals with three theoretical concerns.
 Due to the significance of the price mechanism to mainstream economics, a theoretical concern of the book is the business enterprise, markets, demand, and pricing.
-Also, since heterodox economists see private investment, consumption and government expenditures as the principal directors and drivers of economic activity, a second theoretical concern is business decision-making processes regarding investment and production, government expenditure decisions, the financing of investment, the profit mark-up and the wage rate, and taxes.
+Also, since heterodox economists see private investment, consumption, and government expenditures as the principal directors and drivers of economic activity, a second theoretical concern is business decision-making processes regarding investment and production, government expenditure decisions, the financing of investment, the profit mark-up and the wage rate, and taxes.
 Finally, the third theoretical concern of the book is the delineation of a non-equilibrium disaggregated price-output model of the social provisioning process.

 - Chapter 1 The making of heterodox microeconomics

 - Chapter 2 Structure, agency, and modeling the economy

 - Chapter 3 The business enterprise: structures

 - Chapter 4 The business enterprise: agency and causal mechanisms

-Chapter 5 Markets and demand for the social product
+- Chapter 5 Markets and demand for the social product

 - Chapter 6 Competition, the market price, and market governance

 - Chapter 7 Microeconomics and the social provisioning process

 - Chapter 8 The role of microeconomics in heterodox economics: a view of a heterodox micro theorist